Welcome Guest (Jacksonville, FL )

 Once your dentist has identified the type and cause of staining, he or she can recommend an appropriate therapy.
 Medical treatment may likewise be warranted, particularly if drugs are causing mouth dryness, which predisposes to staining.

-• Bleaching (tooth whitening) - as discussed in the Spring 2007 issue of Dear Doctor - Dentistry & Oral Health, this technique is a safe and relatively easy way to brighten stained teeth, and is used to treat many types of tooth discoloration.
-Bleaching includes two general types of techniques: vital, which is performed on "vital" teeth, i.e. the nerves are living and the discoloration is usually extrinsic; and non-vital, typically used to treat discolored teeth associated with root canal treatment.
+- Bleaching (tooth whitening) — this technique is a safe and relatively easy way to brighten stained teeth, and is used to treat many types of tooth discoloration.
+Bleaching includes two general types of techniques: vital, which is performed on “vital” teeth, i.e. the nerves are living and the discoloration is usually extrinsic; and non-vital, typically used to treat discolored teeth associated with root canal treatment.
 While vital techniques can be performed in-office or at home, non-vital whitening is strictly performed as an in-office professional procedure.

 Consult with your Dentist